The H-4 Hercules, better known as the "Spruce Goose". Credit: Federal Aviation Administration.

 The Spruce Goose was the brainchild of eccentric pioneering aviator and aircraft designer Howard Hughes andthe largest flying seaplane ever built.
 It was designed originally to carry up to 60 tons of cargo or 750 troops across the Atlantic as an alternative to sea-going vessels which were vulnerable to attack by German U-boats.
 Designated initially the HK-1 and later renamed the H-4 Hercules, it was built, as stipulated in the contract, not from aluminum, which was considered a critical resource during the war, but from wood.
 This led to it being popularly called the "Spruce Goose", (even though the wood actually used was birch) or, less flatteringly, the "Flying Lumberyard".

 At the controls was – who else? – Hughes himself, supremely confident that the 180-ton bulk of his $25 million behemoth would rise into the air.
 "If it fails to fly," he'd said earlier, "I will leave the country.
 And I mean it."
-With a gaggle reporters and a small curious crowd watching from the shore (the test hadn't been widely advertised), Hughes throttled up the eight 4,000-horsepower Pratt & Whitney engines.
+With a gaggle reporters and a small curious crowd watching from the shore (the test hadn't been widely advertised), Hughes throttled up the eight 4,000-hp Pratt & Whitney engines.
 Slowly, the Goose gathered speed, kicking up spray and smacking against the low waves as it strained to get airborne.
 To those watching, it must have seemed that the great seaplane was in danger of running out of harbor.
-But finally it rose, all of 60 feet out of the water, and traveled a mile, before flopping back down.
+But finally it rose, all of 60 ft out of the water, and traveled a mile, before flopping back down.
 The only journey of the magnificent, but now completely pointless, Spruce Goose had lasted less than a minute.